cgaebel/NewLang/README.markdown

 like your byte-swapping example above.
 For such a low-level niche, perhaps C should just be used.
 Forcing people to use C in such cases means we get to make the language much safer by disallowing pointer-casting altogether._

-### Inline assembly.

-* Pros
-    * Makes the language a true systems programming language.
-    * Performance concerns can be alleviated with "just write it in assembly if you care!"
-* Cons
-    * Complicates things.
-What could have once been undefined behavior now needs precise, well-documented semantics.

-_ben: Is assembly really necessary?
-I feel like if we have C, it should be fine._

 ## Built-in types